NaiemaElsaadi/pyplot/README.md

 - Before we begin, make sure you have the necessary dependencies installed in your Python environment.
 If you haven't already, you'll need to install Matplotlib using the following command:
 ` pip install matplotlib`
-- install it into our active virtual environment and
+- Install it into our active virtual environment.
-- use an import statement in our Python.
+- Use an import statement in our Python.
 - Spelling and capitalization matters - to use a library, you might need to first search for the install commands and then find the typical way it is imported into Python.
 - The typical approach is to:
 1. Create a virtual environment